 Make popsicles.

 After you’ve made your hot tea, let it cool a bit, and then pour it into popsicle molds (or ice cube trays) with fresh fruit, mint leaves, and lemon juice.
 In a few hours, you’ll have a tasty summer treat that can help you combat PCOS symptoms!
 Want to take it up a notch and curb your cravings?
-Add a serving of Ovasitol in each popsicle mold!
+Add a serving of Inositol Complete 40:1 in each popsicle mold!

 Add fresh fruit.